jhaywoo6/Vulcan_Fry/readme.txt

   This is the simple view.
 To swap to the detailed view and view all collected parameters, click swap to detailed view on the top right.
   You can freely swap between views this way.
   During tests the time the current test has ran will display as Cook Time.
-  The program will also attempt to automatically match the target flow rate by adjusting the control valve in relation to the measured flow rate.
+  The program will also attempt to automatically match the target temperature by adjusting the control valve in relation to the measured flow rate.
   Click End Test to end the current test.
   The Cook time will reset to 0 and the control valve will close, but all other data points will continue to be tracked.
   "Click to begin the next test."
 Will start a new test, counting a new Cook Time and operating the control valve again automatically.